gusaguiar/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 9. Start the batch transform job using the AWS Sagemaker Python SDK.
 This will initiate the batch transform process and perform inference on the whole test set using the specified model.
 10. Monitor the progress of the batch transform job using the AWS Sagemaker Python SDK or the AWS Management Console.
 You can check the status of the job and view the output of the batch transform as it becomes available.

-Overall, creating a batch transform that performs inference on the whole test set using a model that you trained on AWS Sagemaker is a good way to quickly and efficiently perform inference on large datasets.
-By following these steps, you can use the AWS Sagemaker Python SDK to create and manage batch transform jobs, and monitor their progress as they run.

 ### Model Explainability

-Amazon Sagemaker Clarity is a tool that can be used to make machine learning models trained on AWS Sagemaker more interpretable.
+Using Amazon Sagemaker Clarity is a good way to make a machine learning model trained on AWS Sagemaker more interpretable.
+By following these steps, you can use the Amazon Sagemaker Clarity library to generate explanations for the model's predictions and visualize the contributions of different features to those predictions.
 To use Amazon Sagemaker Clarity to make a model more interpretable, you can follow these steps:

 1. Install the Amazon Sagemaker Clarity Python library.
 You can do this by running the following command: